This module allows the student to undertake an independent research project. The project subject area should reflect the award title of the student.

 By the end of this module the student should be able to:

-4. Analyse and interpret the research findings of the study undertaken
+4. Analyse and interpret the research findings of the study undertaken, demonstrating critical evaluation and synthesis of the findings.

 1 Research project topics